-9.5.5 CIT Varianter Plugin
+9.5.4 CIT Varianter Plugin

 This plugin is an implementation of a "Combinatorial Interaction Testing with Constraints" algorithm for the Avocado varianter functionality.
 It generates an optimal number of variants, which in turn become different test scenarios.
+To learn more about this algorithm, please take a look to the papers listed below.